openpsi-project/ReaLHF/docs/source/index.rst

 ..
 "Scale Critic" follows the opposite approach, and
 ..
 "Scale Both" increases sizes of all models proportionately.

+We also show the estimated time for completing the entire full-scale 4*70B RLHF training process, composed of 4 iterations with 400 steps for each iteration as for LLaMA-2.

 .. _est_time_table:

 +--------------+---------------+---------------+---------------+